 The latest Twelfth Doctor story, Kill the Moon by Peter Harness is a bit of a crowd splitter.
 Some people have really raved over the great fantasy story and thoroughly enjoyed it; others have complained about the poor science or clunky plot.
 The nature of the new Doctor and his relationship with Clara has also been well received.
 For me I am in all these camps and can’t ignore what I perceive to be several deep flaws, many avoidable.
+The dodgy science annoys me most of all.

 At the risk of attracting some vitriol, I explain why I think this episode is something of a curate’s egg.
 Apologies also for the length of this article.